-The outcome of applications for entry in 2018 was sent on 6 October 2017.
-The placement outcome advises that your child has been:
+The outcome of applications for entry in 2019 will be sent in Mid-October 2018.
+The placement outcome will advise that your child has been:

 - offered a place at one school choice and/or